Federico Mompou: Later years

-An initial supporter of Franco's regime, in Barcelona he became a member of the Royal Academy of Sant Jordi, but otherwise lived quietly there until his death in 1987 at the age of 94 from respiratory failure.
+In 1975 and 1976, Mompou was a jury member for the first Paloma O'Shea Santander International Piano Competition.
+In Barcelona, he became a member of the Royal Academy of Sant Jordi; he lived there until his death in 1987 at the age of 94 from respiratory failure.
 He is buried at the Montjuïc Cemetery in Barcelona.

-In 1974 Mompou recorded his piano works for the Spanish record label Ensayo.
-These recordings have been issued on compact discs by both Ensayo and Brilliant Classics.
-In 1975 and 1976 he acted as a jury member for the first Paloma O'Shea Santander International Piano Competition.
+Discoveries

-After the death of his widow in 2007 about 80 unpublished and hitherto unknown works were discovered in Mompou’s files at his home and also in the files of the National Library of Catalonia.
+After the death of his widow in 2007, about 80 unpublished and hitherto unknown works were discovered in Mompou’s files at his home and also in the files of the National Library of Catalonia.
 Some of them were given performances in Barcelona in 2008 by Jordi Masó and Mac McClure.
 Many others were given their premiere performances in 2009 by Marcel Worms.

+Awards

 During his career Mompou received numerous awards, including: Chevalier des arts et lettres (France), Premio Nacional de Música (Spain), Doctor honoris causa, Universitat de Barcelona (1979) and Medalla d'Or de la Generalitat de Catalunya (1980).

 Style

-Mompou is best known as a miniaturist, writing short, relatively improvisatory music, often described as "delicate" or "intimate".
-His principal influences were French impressionism, Erik Satie and Gabriel Fauré, resulting in a style in which musical development is minimized and expression is concentrated into very small forms.
-He was fond of ostinato figures, bell imitations (his mother's family owned the Dencausse bell foundry and his grandfather was a bell maker), and a kind of incantatory, meditative sound, the most complete expression of which can be found in his masterpiece Musica Callada (or the Voice of Silence) based on the mystical poetry of Saint John of the Cross.
+Mompou was primarily a miniaturist, writing short, relatively improvisatory music, described by the pianist Stephen Hough as "the music of evaporation."
+According to Hough, Mompou's influences include Chopin, Debussy, Ravel, and Scriabin as well as "plainsong, folk music, and jazz (its harmonies rather than its rhythms)."
+Hough adds, "But his principal and fundamental stylistic ancestor ... was the eccentric, iconoclastic Erik Satie."
+In Mompou's music, development is minimized and expression is concentrated into very small forms.
+He was fond of ostinato figures, bell imitations (his mother's family owned the Dencausse bell foundry and his grandfather was a bell maker), and a kind of incantatory, meditative sound, the most complete expression of which can be found in his masterpiece, Música callada (or Music of Silence), published in four books between 1959 and 1967, its title derived from the mystical poetry of Saint John of the Cross.

-He was also influenced by the sounds and smells of the maritime quarter of Barcelona, the cry of seagulls, the sound of children playing and popular Catalan culture.
+He was also influenced by the sounds and smells of the maritime quarter of Barcelona, the cry of seagulls, the sound of children playing, and popular Catalan culture.
 He often dispensed with bar lines and key signatures.
 His music is rooted in the chord G♭–C–E♭–A♭–D, which he named Barri de platja (the Beach Quarter).